In this post, I want to highlight for you 3 keys to success in the IELTS Academic Writing test:

 Keep it (mostly) Simple

+The first key to success in IELTS Academic Writing is to keep things simple.
 The number one mistake students make with writing is trying to make it too complex, both in terms of vocabulary and grammar.
 They try to include lots of exotic, uncommon words and long, complex sentences – BUT – they use the wrong words and/or their sentences become too long and the meaning unclear.
 This seriously lowers lots of students’ scores.

 As mentioned in the last lesson, it is important to include some uncommon words and a range of different grammar structures but these should be accurate and appropriate.
 Every sentence does not have to be complex – a range of different sentence structures is more important.
 Every word does not have to be academic or uncommon – it is more important to use vocabulary accurately and write clearly.
 Here is an example to help you understand what I mean: